Taking the Long View

 In our work with children at the Great Barrington Rudolf Steiner School, we strive to create an environment that encourages flexible thinking, empathy and enthusiasm for life.
 We intentionally support these fundamental capacities in children so that they can grow to have the inner resources they will need to confidently meet whatever the future brings.

 |‘Electronic media’ is a broad term, and what falls under it will need to be updated regularly.
 It includes television shows, movies, videos, video games, social media, texting and instant messaging, and is accessed through devices such as televisions, computers, cell phones, portable media players, tablets, and other devices, including electronic wristwatches with functionality beyond timekeeping.|

-The faculty at GBRSS observe that children’s use of electronic media can work against the development of these capacities.
+Steiner School faculty observe that children’s use of electronic media can work against the development of these capacities.
 This is why we have created guidelines concerning our students’ engagement with electronic media and technology.

 While we recognize that technology can be a valuable tool when used properly and age-appropriately, we feel strongly that young children are best-served by interacting directly with the real world and people around them, not with screens or electronics.
 In the upper grades, a limited and supervised introduction to various forms of media and technology can help students learn how to work with these tools intelligently and ethically.

 What does Waldorf Education Do?